Commercial Stainless Steel Sinks from Just Manufacturing

 If a stock commercial product is not the answer, we are experts in custom stainless steel commercial sinks!
 No project is too small for a custom stainless steel sink that is Made in the USA.

-Just Manufacturing uses 18-8 type 304 certified USA milled stainless steel to produce the best commercial grade stainless steel sinks available.
+Just Manufacturing uses 18-8 type 304 certified USA milled stainless steel to produce the best grade stainless steel sinks available.
 The complete line of Just Manufacturing sinks and fixtures are Made in USA, right in the "Heartland of America".
 All industrial sinks are produced with 100% American steel and certified for ARRA project work specifications.

 People count on Just Manufacturing for Commercial Sinks and you can be assured that service and reliability are a Just constant!